Nagellan/Traffic-Signs-Recognition/README.md

 ## Task description
 Task description is available [here](Task-Description.md).

+## Report
+Work report is available [here](Report.pdf).

 ## How to run
+* Download all necessary files and folders described in Task-Description.md
+* Reorganize downloaded folders and files in a way described below, in project folder tree section
+* Go to the project root folder
-All you need is to run ``main.py`` file, located in root directory of the project (considering you have python with the last version installed and you, are in the root project folder).
+* Run ``main.py`` file located in root directory of the project (considered that you have python3 installed)

 **Linux:**
 ```
+cd Traffic-Signs-Recognition
 python3 main.py
 ```

 **Windows:**
 ```
+cd Traffic-Signs-Recognition
 python main.py
 ```

-Also, you must follow the folders organization described below, in the project folder tree scheme.

 ## Project folder tree
 ```